anushreeadyanthaya/Healtheon/README.md

 # Healtheon

-Healtheon is a full-stack Healthcare Management Platform being developed to simplify and digitize healthcare workflows.
-The project focuses on building a secure, scalable, and reliable application using modern web technologies.
+Healtheon is a full-stack Healthcare Management Platform developed to simplify and digitize healthcare workflows.
+The project focuses on building a secure, scalable, reliable, and user-friendly application using modern web technologies.

 The objective of Healtheon is to provide a centralized platform where patients and healthcare providers can manage essential healthcare operations efficiently while maintaining security, privacy, and reliable access to information.

 ## Project Status

-Healtheon is currently under active development.
+Healtheon is currently in the **finalization and deployment stage**.

 ### Current Progress

-**Overall Project Progress: ~83%**
+**Overall Project Progress: ~90%**

+The core backend and frontend application have been completed and integrated successfully.
+The frontend has also been made production-buildable with configurable backend API connectivity.

-The core backend functionality has been completed.
-The remaining work is focused mainly on frontend integration, complete user flows, testing, UI/UX refinement, deployment, and final documentation.
+The remaining work is focused mainly on:

+* Final handbook and technical documentation
+* Production deployment
+* Final production/release verification
+* Final project cleanup where required

 ### Completed